-- 9.1.1 The parents of every new child are required to complete a medical form, giving medical information.
-They are also advised to let the school know of any new medical matters. - 9.1.2 Within the first week of term medical forms will be checked by each school's office, a note made of any potential problems and information will be available to all staff on Faculty, regardless of whether they teach that child.
+- 9.1.2 Within the first week of term medical forms will be checked by each school's office, a note made of any potential problems and information will be available to all staff on Faculty, regardless of whether they teach that child.
 Medical information will be updated when necessary and new information will be given to the staff, including kitchen staff. - 9.1.3 Staff must be aware of all children within the school at which they teach who suffer from allergies, not only the children that they teach regularly. - 9.1.4 Medical forms are kept in the child's file in the office.